nasa-nccs-hpda/pytorch-caney/requirements/README.md

 ## SatVision-TOA Application Programming Interface (API)

-The API for SatVision-TOA, which is a Python application that is invoked from the command line, is described [here](TBD).
+The API for SatVision-TOA, which is a Python application that is invoked from the command line, is described in the [User Guide] [here](https://github.com/nasa-nccs-hpda/pytorch-caney/blob/docs/README-v2.md#user-guide).

 _Note that the only runtime difference based on installation is that the command line is prefixed by **Singularity>** when invoked from within the container_

+TBD
+- Add hugging face certificate stuff here....
+- We are missing a file from the HF repo: